hasanshahriar32/project/readme.txt

-This ia a repository containing Programming Hero (Batch 7) practice codes of tutor: Jhankar Mahbub vai.
+This is a repository containing Programming Hero (Batch 7) practice codes of tutor: Jhankar Mahbub vai.
-The repository contains codes cronologically according to main course.
+The repository contains codes chronologically according to main course.

 You are welcome to visit the index site of the repository: https://hasanshahriar32.github.io/project